python/devguide/docquality.rst

 will find various documentation problems that need work.
 Issues vary from typos, to unclear documentation, to something completely lacking documentation.

-If you decide to tackle a documentation issue, you simply create a patch for the issue and upload it.
-If you are worried that someone else might be working simultaneously on the issue, simply leave a comment on the issue saying you are going to try and create a patch and roughly how long you think you will take to do it (this allows others to take on the issue if you happen to forget or lose interest).
+If you decide to tackle a documentation issue, you simply :ref:`create a patch
+<patch>` for the issue and upload it.
+If you are worried that someone else might
+be working simultaneously on the issue, simply leave a comment on the issue saying you are going to try and create a patch and roughly how long you think you will take to do it (this allows others to take on the issue if you happen to forget or lose interest).

 .. _issue tracker: http://bugs.python.org
 .. _issues assigned to docs@python: http://bugs.python.org/issue?%40search_text=&ignore=file%3Acontent&title=&%40columns=title&id=&%40columns=id&stage=&creation=&creator=&activity=&%40columns=activity&%40sort=activity&actor=&nosy=&type=&components=&versions=&dependencies=&assignee=docs%40python&keywords=&priority=&%40group=priority&status=1&%40columns=status&resolution=&nosy_count=&message_count=&%40pagesize=50&%40startwith=0&%40action=search